burakozcn01/baykus-osint/README.md

 4. Use the various tools to discover and analyze assets related to your target
 5. Generate reports based on your findings

-## Contributing

-We welcome contributions to Baykuş!
-Please see our [contributing guidelines](CONTRIBUTING.md) for details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - The name "Baykuş" (Owl) was chosen to represent the tool's ability to see and gather intelligence in the digital darkness.